How Do I Hear God’s Voice Clearly?

 Ask yourself, when was a specific time that I obeyed God?
 What was the good that happened because of my obedience?
 Then turn the question around: When did I refuse to listen to God?
 What happened then?

-Remembering God’s past work in your life can help you obey His voice now.
+Remembering God’s past work in your life can help you determine how to hear God’s voice now.

-5. Ask Friends, Family, and Mentors for Feedback
+5. Ask Friends, Family, and Mentors for Advice on Hearing God’s Voice

-If you’ve tried asking these questions by yourself but are still wondering, “How do I hear God’s voice?”, it might be time to look for outside help.
-Turning to trusted family, friends, or mentors can help you hear God’s voice.
+If you’ve tried asking these questions by yourself but are still wondering, how to hear God’s voice it might be time to look for outside help.
+Turning to trusted family, friends, or mentors for counsel can help you learn how to hear God’s voice.

 The Bible story of Ruth tells of a woman who followed Naomi, her mother-in-law, to Israel after both of their husbands died.
 Ruth was from another country and so didn’t know Israel’s customs.
 She asked Naomi’s advice, then followed it right away.
 Naomi’s advice led to Ruth marrying a godly man and ultimately becoming one of the ancestors of Jesus!